 Kaziukas Fair (Kaziuko Mugė in Lithuanian) is the largest annual folk arts and crafts fair in the Baltic countries.
 For most craftsmen, this fair is on their must-do list, because it attracts thousands of visitors and other craftsmen from all over the country or region (such countries as Russia, Latvia, and Poland included).

 Kaziukas Fair marks the St. Casimir’s Day, March 4, when St. Casimir (the Grand Duchy of Lithuania and Prince of the Kingdom of Poland) died.
-So, the fair is held on the nearest weekend to this date (March 2-4 in 2018).
+So, the fair is held on the nearest weekend to this date (that’s 6-8 March 2020).

 N.B.
 Don’t forget to bargain! 🙂